Taste and health

 Vitamin B12 helps form red blood cells and keeps the nervous system healthy.
 Vitamin B12 deficiency can cause anemia.

-Iodine plays an essential role in our metabolism and deficiency can lead to impaired growth and mental decline.
+Iodine plays an essential role in our metabolism, and deficiency can lead to reduced growth and mental decline.
 It is especially important for pregnant women to promote the development of the growing baby.

 Selenium helps cognitive function and fertility in men and women.
 A lack of selenium can lead to a weakening of heart muscles and an increased risk of cardiovascular disease.